Eating healthy food/kai and being a healthy weight is an important part of reducing your cancer risk.

 Eating a diet low in salt (sodium chloride) is good for your health and protects against cancer risk.

-Fresh whole foods such as fresh fruit, vegetables, herbs, spices, fish, legumes and lentils, eggs and milk contain little natural salt but provide sufficient for your body’s needs.
+Fresh whole foods such as fresh fruit, vegetables, herbs, spices, fish, legumes and lentils, eggs and milk contain little natural salt but provide enough for your body’s needs.

 However, most processed food such as packaged, canned, fast food and takeaways use added salt to flavour and preserve them and have been linked to greater cancer risk.